 According to the National Breast Cancer Foundation, such a rash can be an early sign of inflammatory breast cancer, or IBC.

 "Early IBC symptoms may include persistent itching and the appearance of a rash or small irritation similar to an insect bite," the foundation says.
 "The breast typically becomes red, swollen, and warm.
 The skin may appear pitted like an orange peel, and nipple changes such as inversion, flattening, or dimpling may occur."

 But soon after she posted it, Kincaid got a notification from Facebook saying that her post had been removed for containing nudity.

 Kincaid told the Independent that she was totally "disgusted" that the website had removed the photo, which she said she believed could save lives.

 "I learnt after posting the picture how valuable it was," she said.
 "People were getting engaged; it was getting shared."

 She added to Wales Online that her intent was to inform, not offend.

 "It looks like a picture from a medical journal," she wrote.

 But it turns out, she didn't need the smiley face after all.
-A spokeswoman for Facebook said the website has reinstated the photo after investigating the case.
+A spokeswoman for Facebook said the social media platform had reinstated the photo after investigating the case.

 "In this instance we made a mistake and have reinstated the photograph," Sally Aldous said.
 "We apologize for any inconvenience that this caused."